Scorza (Privacy Guarantor): “Against OpenAI and ChatGpt emergency measure”. Here’s what can happen now-breakinglatest.news-Breaking Latest News

 What does your stop entail?

-“In the meantime, OpenAi must stop processing the personal data present in the material fed to artificial intelligences to improve itself.
-We have adopted an emergency measure.
-Which is generally taken on the basis of a ‘fumus’, therefore not on the certainty that there is an offense but on the apparent legitimacy of the suspicion that there is.
-Then it will depend on how the company responds”.
+“In the meantime, OpenAi should stop processing personal data used to train algorithms.
+We have adopted an emergency provision, which is based on the presence of a ‘fumus’ of violation, therefore not on the certainty that there is an offence, but on the apparent legitimacy of this offence.
+It will then be necessary to evaluate how the company will respond during the investigation that has just begun”.

 Can we think of an inaccessible ChatGpt in Italy?